a united methodist congregation.

 front row central

-Read her full reflection and past editions of FRC here, and if you have a story about Central that you'd like to share, feel free to reach out to Dawn!
+Read Ashley's full reflection and past editions of FRC here.
+If you have a story about Central that you'd like to share, feel free to reach out to Dawn!

 copyright © 2025 galveston central church, all rights reserved.